salma71/pump_selection/README.md

 ## Usage

-1. Run pump_selection
+1. Run pump_selection by running ./bin/selection

 2. Follow the CLI prompts:

   * Type 'show product list' To discover the company's product ranges

-  * Type 'show series list' then hit 'enter twice' to discover the available series for each product
+  * Type 'show series list' then hit 'enter' to discover the available product series

   * Type 'close' to exit the application